silx-kit/h5web/packages/app/README.md

 this time, so if you don't provide your own, the export menu will remain disabled in the toolbar.

+#### `viewerConfig: Partial<ViewerConfig>` (optional)

+Customise the behaviour of the viewer:

+- `slicingTiming: number` – debounce delay for the dimension slicing sliders (default: 250)

+  Should be high-enough to not overload your HSDS server and to give enough time for the data to reach the client.
+This depends on the size of your users' datasets, on your users' bandwidths, and on the performance of your server.

 #### `key?: Key` (optional)

 See